whatsupmailbox/whatsupmailbox.github.io/_posts/2016-07-22-Bespoke-Post-Island-Box-Subscription-July-2016-Review-Coupon.md

 **Subscription:** [Bespoke Post](http://bespoke.evyy.net/c/164125/70438/1804){:target="_blank"}

 **Cost:** $45/month + Free Shipping.
+Note: You are only charged if you choose a box, you can opt-out or skip anytime.

 **What's in the box:** Choose from one of their themed curated boxes that includes fashion items, homeware, accessories, tools and more.
 They release new boxes every month and you can skip anytime as well.

-**Coupon:** Use coupon code **BOX20** to get 20% off your first box!
+**Coupon:** Use coupon code **JOIN20** to get 20% off your first box!

 <br>

-[Bespoke Post](http://bespoke.evyy.net/c/164125/70438/1804){:target="_blank"} is one of those subscription boxes that feels like a great curated gift box to me.
-I mostly gift it to myself (guilty), but it's also a great gift to give to someone else as well.
-And since they come up with so many different themes, there's always something for everyone.
+[Bespoke Post](http://bespoke.evyy.net/c/164125/70438/1804){:target="_blank"} is a subscription box that offers various curated and themed boxes.
+It's one of those subscription boxes that feels like a great gift box to me.
+I mostly gift it to myself (guilty), but it also makes for a perfect gift box to give to someone else as well.
+And since they come up with so many different types of style, there's always something for everyone.
 Plus you get way more than what you pay for.

+They typically come out with around 4 new boxes every month that's appropriate to the season and trend.
+Upon subscribing you'll be asked a few questions on your lifestyle and preferences, and they select a box for you based on that.
+If you don't like the box chosen, you can swap that out with another box, or opt-out entirely if you're not feeling any of the boxes.
+Easy peasy!

+Now let's get to unboxing!

 <br>